Sensitive and Restricted DataLast updated: October 9, 2017

-This guide is not intended to serve as official policy, but as a resource to aid Trinity College of Arts & Sciences webmasters and content owners using Trinity Technology Services (TTS) supported websites.
+This guide is a resource to aid Trinity College of Arts & Sciences webmasters and content owners using Trinity Technology Services (TTS) supported websites.
 Web content owners and editors should familiarize themselves with university policies regarding sensitive and restricted data to ensure that all applicable Duke University policy, as well as state and federal laws, are followed.

 What is Sensitive Data?

 Sensitive data is data that Duke is either required by law to protect, or which Duke protects to mitigate institutional risk.
 Explicit institutional approval is needed in order to receive access to sensitive data.
 The following are all examples of sensitive data:

 - Social Security Numbers

 - Credit Card numbers

 What sensitive data may be stored on public-facing TTS supported websites?